By Melissa Alvarado Sierra | Published: June 14, 2023 | Updated: March 13, 2026

 ISLAND-HOPPING IN THE CARIBBEAN FOR THE BEST VACATION SPOTS

 Island-hopping is when you don't limit yourself to one destination on a vacation and instead travel from island to island.
-It's the exhilarating and strategic movement of the savvy island traveler — and the savviest of all know that cruising is an exciting way to achieve this experience.
+It's the exhilarating and strategic movement of the savvy island traveler, and the savviest of all know that cruising is an exciting way to achieve this experience.
 Island-hopping in the Caribbean is the best way to enjoy your tropical vacation.

-Perfect Day at CocoCay in the Bahamas is like nothing else out there, a place where both young and old get to play.
-If you're looking for thrills, dare to soar on 1,600 feet of zip line above the island, conquer the tallest waterslide in North America or reach even greater heights with a helium balloon ride to see the private island like never before.
-If you're looking to unwind, jump on an overwater cabana and melt into its plushness — the perfect place for a quick nap.
-Like to swim?
-You have plenty of options: the Oasis Lagoon, South Beach and Chill Island are prime swimming spots.
+Perfect Day at CocoCay in The Bahamas is like nothing else out there, a place where both young and old get to play.
+If you're looking for thrills, dare to soar on 1,600 feet of zip line above the island, conquer the tallest waterslide in the Caribbean or reach even greater heights with a helium balloon ride to see the private island like never before.

-When you cruise from GalvestonNew Orleans, or Florida, you can visit some of the best beaches in the world filled with colorful arrecife.
-Arrecife means reef in Spanish, and Cozumel, one of the western Caribbean islands, is one of the best Caribbean vacation spots to explore coral reefs and underwater wonders in Mexico.
+When you cruise from Galveston, New Orleans, or Florida, you can visit some of the best beaches in the world filled with colorful “arrecife, you can visit some of the best beaches in the world filled with colorful “arrecife,” which means reef in Spanish.
+Cozumel, one of the western Caribbean islands, is one of the best Caribbean vacation spots to explore coral reefs and underwater wonders in Mexico.
+You can hop from the island of Cozumel to Tulum and back again thanks to a fast ferry that travels between these destinations. means reef in Spanish.
+Cozumel, one of the western Caribbean islands, is one of the best Caribbean vacation spots to explore coral reefs and underwater wonders in Mexico.
 You can hop from the island of Cozumel to Tulum and back again thanks to a fast ferry that travels between these destinations.

 Biodiverse and serene, Roatán in Honduras is next on your island-hopping list.
 As a popular destination among backpackers, couples and families, diving is big here, with offshore reefs, coral gardens, shipwrecks (Anguilla and Odyssey are the easiest to find) and a wonderful world of underwater wildlife.
 You can swim with bottlenose dolphins at Anthony's Key and take a zip line through the forests, meeting monkeys along the way.
 You can also learn about local traditions by visiting the Garifuna people on Cayo Grande.